Blog / Beginner's handbook / The Printful Glossary: Print-on-Demand Terms

 Short for “packaging-insert,” pack-ins are branded materials like postcards, thank-you notes, or stickers that can be added to your Printful orders to emphasize your brand.
 You send them to us, we store them in our warehouse, and then add them to your customers’ orders.

-Our Creative Services include graphic design, ecommerce photography, video production.
+Our Creative Services include ecommerce photography and video production.
 Essentially, we’re a one-stop shop for any of your ecommerce needs, so don’t hesitate to get in touch if you need help in any of these areas.

 This section takes you through the techniques we use to print and embroider your orders.